jan-carreras/ddia/docs/design/20220110-multi-type-support.md

 * Advantages: Type system will work
 * Disadvantages: not scalable, a lot of wasted memory for unused pointers for each key, might still have nil pointer errors
-* Conclusion:  🚫 discarted
+* Conclusion:  🚫 discarded

-# Design choosen
+# Design chosen

 The best option is to implement `Option 2: Types` as described in the previous section, with using Empty Interfaces (`Option 2.1: Empty interface`).